ibrahim3c/ByteStore_FullStack/ByStore.Client/docs/frontendNotes.md

 # To Dos
-1. add bootstrap and use it to create navbar , product-card,..
-2. do product list and product details and routing of them
+  when middle screen solve the shape of button of card filter and sort and pagination search do product list and product details and routing of them